MinIO users have two options for support.

 Go to the Deployments tab

-Select the License number near the top of the page to display the Cluster License Key
+Select the License button near the top of the page on the right side of the account statistics information box to display the Account License

 Use SUBNET issues to engage support from MinIO engineering.